-- 15 During the 1980's-90's, dynamical understanding of tropical-extratropical atmospheric teleconnections saw substantial progress, with observational analyses beginning in earnest as data from in-situ and satellite measurements became available.
-Trenberth et al. (1998) provides an excellent review of many foundational studies performed during this period establishing the idea that tropical SST perturbations such as El Niño-Southern Oscillation (ENSO) can drive upper-tropospheric divergence, which in turn acts as a source for planetary scale Rossby waves with far-reaching climate impacts.
-Since then, a major development - 20 was the discovery of ENSO's influences on the stratosphere, and the stratosphere as a pathway to influence the surface climate of the extratropics (reviews by Domeisen et al. 2019; Baldwin et al. 2019).
-More recent efforts in the field include studies on the effects of ENSO sea-surface temperature (SST) diversity and amplitude, and nonlinearity of the teleconnections (e.g.,

-Feng et al. 2017; Frauen et al. 2014; Garfinkel et al. 2013; Toniazzo and Scaife 2006; Trascasa-Castro et al. 2019; Weinberger et al. 2019; Zhang et al. 2018).
-The role of tropical-extratropical teleconnections in the predictability of Northern Hemisphere

-25 climate, and how prediction systems can be improved by including these processes correctly, was recognized early on.
-Attention to this aspect has intensified in recent years (e.g., Hardiman et al. 2020; Scaife et al. 2014, 2016).
+During the 1980s-1990s, dynamical understanding of tropical-extratropical atmospheric teleconnections saw substantial progress, with observational analyses beginning in earnest as data from in situ and satellite measurements became available.
+Trenberth et al. (1998) provide an excellent review of many foundational studies performed during this period establishing the idea that tropical sea surface temperature (SST) perturbations such as El Niño-Southern Oscillation (ENSO) can drive upper-tropospheric divergence, which in turn acts as a source for planetary-scale Rossby waves with far-reaching climate impacts.
+Since then, a major development was the discovery of ENSO's influences on the stratosphere, with the stratosphere as a pathway to influence the surface climate of the extratropics (reviews by Domeisen et al., 2019; Baldwin et al., 2019).
+More recent efforts in the field include studies on the effects of ENSO SST diversity and amplitude, as well as nonlinearity of the teleconnections (e.g., Feng et al., 2017; Frauen et al., 2014; Garfinkel et al., 2013; Toniazzo and Scaife, 2006; Trascasa-Castro et al., 2019; Weinberger et al., 2019; Zhang et al., 2018).
+The role of tropical-extratropical teleconnections in the predictability of Northern Hemisphere climate, and how prediction systems can be improved by including these processes correctly, was recognized early on.
+Attention to this aspect has intensified in recent years (e.g., Hardiman et al., 2020; Scaife et al., 2014, 2016).
 However, establishing the teleconnection patterns and amplitudes as well as the physical mechanisms involved remains a challenge owing to large atmospheric internal variability in the extratropics.